pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0132.md

 This week we had to cancel our livestream due to historic rain in California and the resulting power outages.
 But things are settled, and we're ready to go live again!

-The livestream is now planned for Feburary 12th at 9am PST and 5pm GMT.
+The livestream is now planned for February 12th at 9am PST and 5pm GMT.

 [[Watch Feb 12 @ 9am PST / 5pm GMT]](/live)